 If you are going to eat the cranberry sauce within a week, simply transfer it to a heatproof container, cover and refrigerate.

 For longer storage (1 year) at room temperature, ladle the cranberry sauce into sterilized 1/2-pint jars leaving 1/2-inch head space.
 Screw on canning lids.
-Process in a boiling water bath for 5 minutes.
+Process in a boiling water bath for 5 minutes (adjust the canning time if you live at a high altitude).

 With either method, the cranberry sauce will thicken and gel as it cools, so don't worry if it still seems liquid when you first turn off the heat.